Sibin-Augustine/Edtech-Business-Performance-Analysis/README.md

 ## Problem Statement

-An education tech platform which is focused on providing great learning experience for students from all background is experiencing low student enrollment which results in lower profit margin, recently.
+An education tech platform which is focused on providing great learning experience for students coming from different education background, recently, experiencing low student enrollment which results in lower profit margin.
 The stakeholders is expected to identify the less popular courses and popular course delivery medium.

 ## Dashboard Preview